imagej/imagej.github.io/_pages/plugins/fast.md

 {% include tip id='bioformat' tip='Saving ""bioformats\_package.jar"" in .\\ImageJ.app\\plugins\\ seems to be the best way to use the macro in stable conditions.' %} Use the ImageJ Updater and see the instructions [How to follow a 3rd party update site](https://imagej.net/How_to_follow_a_3rd_party_update_site) select FAST (http://sites.imagej.net/FAST) from the available site list.

-New commands should then appear in ImageJ '{% include bc content='Plugins | FAST'%}' menu.
+New commands should then appear in ImageJ '{% include bc path='Plugins | FAST'%}' menu.

 Image Processing
 ----------------